 Here’s the truth: creatine monohydrate is one of the safest and most well researched supplements on earth, supporting an extraordinary range of health needs such as maintaining lean muscle and strength as we age, to enhancing explosive power in a workout, to aiding recovery and even fueling focus and overall brain performance.

 Let’s break down what creatine monohydrate is, what it does, and how to use it correctly.
+If you’ve ever wondered what does creatine do at a deeper physiological level, the answer centers on how it helps regenerate ATP and support cellular energy in both muscle and brain tissue.

 What is Creatine Monohydrate?